Introduction

 Step 1: Departing from Berlin

-Start your journey from one of Berlin’s major train stations, such as Berlin Hauptbahnhof or Friedrichstraße.
-These stations provide excellent connectivity to various destinations, including Sachsenhausen Concentration Camp.
-Look for the trains heading towards Oranienburg, the closest town to the camp.
+Go from one of Berlin’s biggest train stations such as Berlin Hauptbahnhof or Friedrichstraße.
+These stations have good connectivity to places like Sachsenhausen Concentration Camp too.
+The trains that travel towards Oranienburg, closest town to the camp.

 Step 2: Ticket Purchase